 Dream of: 26 July 1986 (4) "Poets And Prophets"

-We had just a few minutes to study for the test.
-Since Biester had her book open, I asked her if I could see it.
-I put my head on her shoulder and could feel her face next to mine.
+We only had a few minutes to study for the test.
+Since Mary had her book open, I asked her if I could see it.
+When I placed my head on her shoulder, I could feel her face next to mine.
 I moved around and sat next to her.
-I asked Biester about a stomach problem which she had; apparently it wasn't that bad.
+I asked her about a stomach problem which she had; apparently it was not that bad.

 The seats in the room were in rows which ran across the room.
 I rose and moved into the chair at the far right side of the front row.
-The teacher, who reminded me somewhat of Angus McSwain (one of my law professors when I was in law school), told us to prepare to sing our songs.
-He was going to begin with the person on the left end of the front row.
+The teacher (who reminded me somewhat of Angus McSwain, one of my law professors when I was in law school), told us to prepare to sing our songs.
+McSwain was going to begin with the person on the left end of the front row.

 The singing began; one woman sang what appeared to be an Italian song.
-The teacher proceeded down the row toward me.
-I tried to think of what I was going to sing.
+As the teacher proceeded down the row toward me, I tried to think of what I was going to sing.
 Finally I knew I wanted to sing a song by Bob Dylan and I began writing the first lines, "Poets and prophets throughout the land."

-I couldn't remember the order of the rest of the lyrics.
-I wrote down several lines, one of which said, "Take your stand now, the chance won't come again."
+Although I could not remember the order of the rest of the lyrics, I wrote several lines, one of which said, "Take your stand now, the chance won't come again."

 Another line said, "The order is rapidly changing."

-I couldn't seem to fit the lines together.
-I simply wasn't prepared.
-I didn't know how I was going to sing the song, but at least I did know that the first line was "Poets and prophets throughout the land."
+But I could not seem to fit the lines together - I simply was not prepared.
+However, even though I did not know how I was going to sing the song, I did at least know that the first line was "Poets and prophets throughout the land."
 That was the line that impressed me the most as having something beautiful about it.

 I thought the second line might be, "Come sing your song well, the chance won't come again."